 Every Safari Starts With a Dream

-This slideshow will help you understand what an authentic safari is all about.
-It’s an introduction for those who are dreaming of an African safari.
+These images will help you understand what an African safari is all about.
+It’s a two-minute introduction to what is possible.

 - What is a Safari